tunasakar/modbus-simulator/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability within the Modbus TCP Multi-Sensor Simulator, please send an email to tuna@tunasakar.com.
+If you discover a security vulnerability within the Modbus TCP Multi-Sensor Simulator, please send an email to  tunasakar[at]pm.me.
 All security vulnerabilities will be promptly addressed.

 Please include the following information in your report:
 - Type of vulnerability